1998–99 Nashville Predators season

-The 1998–99 Nashville Predators season was the team's inaugural season.
-The team accumulated 28 wins and 47 losses, with seven games ending in ties for a total of 63 points, finishing in fourth place in the Central Division and 12th in the Western Conference.
+The 1998–99 Nashville Predators season was the inaugural season of the Nashville Predators franchise, the first of four NHL teams added to the league between 1998 and 2000.
+The team accumulated 28 wins and 47 losses, with seven games ending in ties for a total of 63 points, finishing in 4th place in the Central Division and 12th in the Western Conference.
 The team failed to qualify for the Stanley Cup playoffs.

 Off-season

 In the expansion draft, the Predators chose five goaltenders, including Mike Dunham and Tomas Vokoun, who would become their starting goaltenders, and Mike Richter, who was a free agent and chose not to sign with the Predators.
-In the 1998 NHL Entry Draft, the Predators chose David Legwand, a center, as their first-ever draft pick, second overall.
+In the 1998 NHL entry draft, the Predators chose David Legwand, a center, as their first-ever draft pick, second overall.
+On July 6, the Predators signed veteran forward Tom Fitzgerald to a three-year contract and immediately named him the franchise's first captain.

 Regular season

 The Predators struggled on the power-play during the regular season, finishing 27th overall in the NHL in power-play goals scored (40).
 They also had the lowest penalty-kill percentage in the league, at 78.99%.